cloud-ark/kubeplus/README.md

 ### 1. KubePlus Operator

-The KubePlus Operator runs on the cluster and consists of a custom controller, a mutating webhook and the helmer module that handles Helm related functions.
+The KubePlus Operator consists of a custom controller, a mutating webhook and the helmer module.

 <p align="center">
 <img src="./docs/crd-for-crds-2.jpg" width="700" height="300" class="center">
 </p>

 The custom controller handles KubePlus CRDs.
 The primary CRD is ```ResourceComposition```.
 It is used to:
-- Define new CRDs (consumer APIs) wrapping Helm charts
+- Define new CRDs (consumer APIs) wrapping Helm charts.
-- Define policies (e.g. cpu/memory limits, node selection, etc.) for managing resources of the service instances
+- Define policies (e.g. cpu/memory limits, node selection, etc.) for managing resources of the service instances.

 The mutating webook and helmer module support the custom controller in delivering the KubePlus experience.